privatenumber/npm-multi-publish/README.md

 ```

 If you have certs for the respective registries, you can [add multiple certs to your `.npmrc` file](https://docs.npmjs.com/misc/config#ca).

-### How can I manage `.npmrc`s configured for multiple registries?

-Use [`npmrc`](https://www.npmjs.com/package/npmrc).
-When `npm-multi-publish` can't authenticate with a registry, it will wait for you to authenticate (eg. by toggling your npmrc or by logging in).
-While this is an option, note that npm actually won't re-read your `.npmrc` file so it's best to add multiple authentications to a single file.

 ### How can I test publishing to a registry?
 Use [`verdaccio`](https://github.com/verdaccio/verdaccio) to create a local mock npm registry.